jajvirta/jajvirta/TDD-sleep.md

 The *delay* in the whenRewardedFor() method actually starts giving extremely low values, thus increasing the anticipated reward for sleeping.

-## Sounds like a reasonable implementation to me, eh?
+## "Sounds like a reasonable implementation?"

 Now, this is not necessarily a bad approximation of reasonable boundaries for the running system.
 For hundreds of thousands of years, this is how we've